vvcaw/Dotfiles/Readme.md

 # .dotfiles
 Just a small and minimal collection of dotfiles.

+## Disclaimer
+This repository is intended to be used as reference when building your own setup.
+It is intended to work on Archlinux.
+I cannot guarantee that all files / executables in this repository will work and not harm your computer!

 ## Requirements
 The *./install.sh* script installs all necessary applications, this should be run as a user (not as root) with sudo permissions.